-This prodigiously executed chalice, in white glass, blown into a silver and bronze structure has a high relief moulded glass knob with entwined figures.
-These blown glass objects in a metal framework were an important evolution in the manufacture of Lalique glass, and followed in the path of a tradition already known in Antiquity, that was to be taken up again by the Venetians in the nineteenth century.
+This prodigiously executed goblet, in white glass, blown into a silver and bronze structure has a high relief moulded glass knob with entwined figures.
+These blown glass objects in a metal framework were an important evolution in the manufacture of Lalique glass, and followed in the path of a tradition already known in Antiquity, that was to be taken up again by the Venetians in the 19th century.

 The artist created a number of pieces of this type that varied only in the decorative theme which ranged from pine cones to ears of wheat motifs, to the vine leaves and grapes of the present example.

-This piece was on display at the exhibition “Works of René Lalique” held at Agnew & Sons in London, in 1905.
+This piece was on display at the exhibition Works of René Lalique held at Agnew & Sons in London, in 1905.

-H. 21cm ; Diam. max 12 cm
+H. 21 cm; Diam. max 12 cm

-René Lalique, exhibition catalogue, Paris (Musée des Arts décoratifs), 1991, cat.
-182
+René Lalique, exhibition catalogue.
+Paris: Musée des Arts décoratifs, 1991, cat.
+182.

-Calouste Gulbenkian Museum – Album, Lisbon, Calouste Gulbenkian Foundation, 2001, p.
-176, no. 153, colourpl.
+Calouste Gulbenkian Museum.
+Lisbon: Calouste Gulbenkian Museum, 2001, p.
+176, cat.
+153.